arduino/docs-content/content/hardware/03.nano/boards/nano-r4/datasheet/datasheet.md

 identifier: ABX00142
 title: Arduino® Nano R4
 type: maker
-author:
 ---

 ![](assets/featured.png)

 # Description

 The Arduino® Nano R4 is a Nano form factor board based on the RA4M1 series microcontroller from Renesas (R7FA4M1AB3CFM#HA0), which embeds a 48 MHz Arm® Cortex®-M4 microprocessor.
 The Nano R4's memory is larger than its predecessors, with 256 kB flash, 32 kB SRAM and 8 kB data memory (EEPROM).

-The Nano R4 board's operating voltage is 5 V, making it hardware compatible with Nano form factor accessories with the same operating voltage.
+The Nano R4 board operates at 5 V, making it hardware compatible with Nano form factor accessories with the same operating voltage.
 Shields designed for previous Nano revisions are therefore safe to use with this board but are not guaranteed to be software compatible due to the change of microcontroller.

-Customize the on-board RGB LED to indicate different operating states, making debugging and system monitoring more intuitive.
+Leverage the on-board Qwiic connector for seamless integration with Modulinos, enabling quick and reliable expansion of your project.

 # Target areas:

 Maker, Beginner, Education

 # Contents
-## Application Examples
+## The Board

 <div style="text-align:justify;">
-The Nano R4 is a evolution of its predecessors the Nano Classic, being previously based on 8-bit AVR microcontrollers.
+The Nano R4 is an evolution of its predecessor, the Nano Classic, which was previously based on 8-bit AVR microcontrollers.
 There are thousands of guides, tutorials and books written about the Nano board, where Nano R4 continues its legacy.

 The board features the standard 14 digital I/O ports, 6 analog channels, dedicated pins for I2C, SPI and UART connections.
 Compared to its predecessors the board has a much larger memory: 8 times more flash memory (256 kB) and 16 times more SRAM (32 kB).

 **Effortless Transition:** Move seamlessly from prototyping to production with the familiar RA4M1 microcontroller present already in the UNO R4 family.

 **Entry level projects:** If this is your first project within coding and electronics, the Nano R4 is a good fit.
-It is easy to get started with and has a lot of online documentation (both official + third party).
+It is easy to get started with and has a lot of online documentation (both official + community).

-**Easy power management:** the Nano R4 supports input voltages from 6-21 V. Removes the need for additional circuitry required to step down the voltage.
+**Easy power management:** The Nano R4 supports input voltages from 6 to 21 V. It removes the need for additional circuitry required to step down the voltage.

-**Enhanced Connectivity:** Features an on-board QWIIC connector for easy integration with a wide range of sensors and peripherals.
-An extra I2C port at 5V on pins A4 and A5 offers further connectivity options
+**Enhanced Connectivity:** Features an onboard Qwiic connector for easy integration with a wide range of sensors and peripherals.
+Exposing a new I2C connection apart from the standard one found on A4 and A5 pins.
+The Qwiic connector makes the Nano R4 compatible with the Modulinos.

-**Cross compatibility:** the Nano form factor automatically makes it compatible with hundreds of existing third-party shields and other accessories.
+**Cross compatibility:** The Nano form factor automatically makes it compatible with hundreds of existing third-party shields and other official accessories.
 </div>

 ## Features